 After a negative decision, a choice must be made in consultation with the student between a delay (with a new binding time schedule with a maximum of three months) or a definitive cancellation of the thesis project.
 The thesis project can be delayed only once.
+Cancellation implies starting a new project.
+Note that an impending publication or more/better results are not valid reasons for an extension.

-Cancellation implies starting a new project. - 10.
-In case of unforeseen personal circumstances (illness; pregnancy and childbirth; exceptional family circumstances; physical, sensory or other functional disabilities) the student can apply for an extension of the end date (on which the final version of the thesis report needs to be handed in) to the Board of Examiners, with a statement of the academic counsellor.
+10. In case of unforeseen personal circumstances (illness; pregnancy and childbirth; exceptional family circumstances; physical, sensory or other functional disabilities) the student can apply for an extension of the end date (on which the final version of the thesis report needs to be handed in) to the Board of Examiners, with a statement of the academic counsellor.
 Students are required to contact the academic counsellor as soon as possible after the particular circumstance has occurred.
 The information is treated confidentially by the academic counsellor.